 - Cut cotton fabric to mitt shape, adding 1/2" seam allowance

-- Stitch loofah securely to fabric palm using strong thread, reinforcing edges
+- Stitch loofah securely to fabric palm using strong thread

 - Sew mitt pieces together inside-out, leaving wrist open